 Using any kind of electronic device to communicate with the dead is known as Instrumental Trans Communication (ITC).
 There are a few ways that ITC apps work.
 It can either be by giving the user an app which is optimised to capture EVPs or encourage EVPs to happen, through electronic speech synthesis apps, or by measuring atmospheric conditions via electronic methods.

 The apps which rely on speech synthesis tend to include a database of words or phonics.
 An algorithm generates a random number which is associated with a word.
-The claim is that spirits can effect the random nature of the apps and allow them to select words in order to communicate with the app's user.
+The claim is that spirits can affect the random nature of the apps and allow them to select words in order to communicate with the app's user.